Hines Midwest Regional Office

 All told, Hines has completed or owns/manages a total of 41

 million square feet in the region with another 4.3 million square

 feet currently under way.
 Hines Midwest’s development

-expertise has been recognized by its peers by twice being awarded
+expertise has been recognized four times by its peers by being awarded

 the highly prestigious ULI Development Award for Excellence